kromtit-Nanret/pm-portfolio/README.md

 OOH planning rarely feels slow at first.
 Maps, calls, rate cards, follow-ups, spreadsheets — it feels familiar.
 You only notice the time loss when deadlines tighten.
 What stood out to me wasn't just the 18 hours teams spent gathering availability — it was how normal that friction felt to them.
 The inefficiency had been accepted as part of the job.
 That's the systemic problem we're solving.

 **What I did:**
-- Onboarded 10+ media owners to the platform including New Crystal, Folham, Bowbonish, and Breandleep
+- Onboarded 10+ media owners to the platform including New Crystal, Folham, Bowbonish, Cueball communication, Docu2data, motion365 and Breandleep
 - Achieved **70% activation rate** (7 of 10 completing full inventory listings)
 - Led user testing sessions — watching where users hesitated, counting unnecessary clicks, identifying UX friction before it became churn
 - Analyzed campaign performance data and user engagement metrics to drive feature prioritization